-A glimpse at the wild mountain gorillas is one of the most splendid and sought after experiences by trekkers in the world.
-Despite the remarkable experiences with these magnificent creatures, their survival on earth today is highly at a risk of extinction and thus there is need to protect them for both current and future generations.
-Mountain gorillas are listed as the world’s critically endangered species and this is based on the fact that their population in the Africa’s jungles is drastically decreasing.
-Currently, there are nearly 900 mountain gorillas in the world and they are only protected in the misty jungles of Uganda, Rwanda and Democratic Republic of Congo (DRC).
+A glimpse at the wild mountain gorillas is one of the most splendid and sought-after experiences by trekkers in the world.
+Despite the remarkable experiences with these magnificent creatures, their survival on earth today is highly at risk of extinction and thus there is a need to protect them for both current and future generations.
+Mountain gorillas are listed as the world’s critically endangered species and this is based on the fact that their population in Africa’s jungles is drastically decreasing.
+Currently, there are nearly 900 mountain gorillas in the world and they are only protected in the misty jungles of Uganda, Rwanda, and the Democratic Republic of Congo (DRC).

 Before, the idea of mountain gorilla conservation wasn’t heard in the world until that time when Dian Fossey traveled to Africa for her research.
-Dian Fossey, best known zoologist in the world, became an icon of mountain gorilla conservation in 1960’s and it is from this that these creatures were saved through active conservation, led campaigns to eradicate the crucial threats which in turn could lead to extinction of these rare species on earth.
+Dian Fossey, the best-known zoologist in the world, became an icon of mountain gorilla conservation in the 1960s and it is from this that these creatures were saved through active conservation, led campaigns to eradicate the crucial threats which in turn could lead to the extinction of these rare species on earth.
 It is from this that today several measures have been devised to protect mountain gorillas.

-Some of the crucial threats to mountain gorillas include poaching, political instability, gorilla trafficking, infectious diseases, habitat loss and fragmentation.
-These threats are the main cause of reduced mountain gorilla population today.
-In order to curb down these threats, anti poaching measures had to be devised to keep poachers away from the forest where these species are protected from and one of the best ways is through gorilla tourism.
+Some of the crucial threats to mountain gorillas include poaching, political instability, gorilla trafficking, infectious diseases, habitat loss, and fragmentation.
+These threats are the main cause of the reduced mountain gorilla population today.
+In order to curb down these threats, anti-poaching measures had to be devised to keep poachers away from the forest where these species are protected from and one of the best ways is through gorilla tourism.
 Given the fact that many of these poachers are local community residents themselves, it was necessary to ensure economic development projects and supportive relationships.
-This in turn can help to keep off the poachers and encroachers from gorilla habitat and this will ensure longer survival of these species in the wild although they still endangered.
-In addition, Uganda, Rwanda and DRC jointly established the Special Wildlife Integrated Protection Force (SWIFT) mainly to escalate armed manpower in and around conservation areas and enforce laws.
+This, in turn, can help to keep off the poachers and encroachers from gorilla habitat and this will ensure longer survival of these species in the wild although they are still endangered.
+In addition, Uganda, Rwanda, and DRC jointly established the Special Wildlife Integrated Protection Force (SWIFT) mainly to escalate armed manpower in and around conservation areas and enforce laws.

-As well, the mountain gorilla organizations and gorilla veterinary project also assist in vaccinating domestic dogs, cats, cattle and goats to minimize the infectious diseases like rabies.
+As well, the mountain gorilla organizations and gorilla veterinary projects also assist in vaccinating domestic dogs, cats, cattle, and goats to minimize infectious diseases like rabies.
 Encouraging local community residents to have good hygiene is another way through which the park management in respective countries has tried to curb down the spread of human diseases to mountain gorillas in the wild.

-Protection of mountain gorilla habitat has been ensured through establishment of gorilla national parks that turned into ecotourism destinations.
-It is from this that today, there are ranger based monitoring systems that were implemented to keep on monitoring mountain gorillas through deployment of park rangers and guides.
-This has ensured protection of not only mountain gorillas but also other wildlife species that live within the same habitat.
+Protection of mountain gorilla habitat has been ensured through the establishment of gorilla national parks that turned into ecotourism destinations.
+It is from this that today, there are range-based monitoring systems that were implemented to keep on monitoring mountain gorillas through the deployment of park rangers and guides.
+This has ensured the protection of not only mountain gorillas but also other wildlife species that live within the same habitat.

-Since mountain gorilla trekking is the main reason why thousands of people travel to Africa, increase in gorilla safaris helps to generate foreign exchange through purchased gorilla trekking permits by trekkers which in turn helps to facilitate the conservation of these critically endangered species.
+Since mountain gorilla trekking is the main reason why thousands of people travel to Africa, an increase in gorilla safaris helps to generate foreign exchange through purchased gorilla trekking permits by trekkers which in turn helps to facilitate the conservation of these critically endangered species.
 Because of gorilla tourism, revenue sharing program was also introduced where Uganda gives 20% of the park entry fees to the local community and in Rwanda 10%.
-This money is meant to establish community development projects like sustainable farming and water projects around Volcanoes National Park in Rwanda, Bwindi Impenetrable Forest and Mgahinga Gorilla National Park in Uganda.
-This has helped to create best alternatives to bush meat, wild honey, timber harvesting especially through domestic animal keeping projects, vegetable growing, bee keeping, tree planting and clean water.
+This money is meant to establish community development projects like sustainable farming and water projects around Volcanoes National Park in Rwanda, Bwindi Impenetrable Forest, and Mgahinga Gorilla National Park in Uganda.
+This has helped to create the best alternatives to bushmeat, wild honey, timber harvesting especially through domestic animal keeping projects, vegetable growing, beekeeping, tree planting, and clean water.
 These projects help in minimizing the pressure on the forests.